ksmilevski/Ticket-Ordering-System/README.md

 ### User Application
 User Registration and Authentication: Users can register, log in, and manage their profiles, utilizing a custom implementation of the IdentityUser class.

-Theatre and Movie Shows Management: Users can browse all available shows, which are presented in a Grid Layout format, with 4 shows per row.
+Movies Management: Users can browse all available movies, which are presented in a Grid Layout format.

 Ticket Ordering: Users can view available tickets and perform CRUD operations, including adding, editing, and deleting tickets.

-Show Listings: A comprehensive view of all available theatre and movie shows is provided, allowing users to explore and select their preferred shows.
+Show Listings: A comprehensive view of all available movies is provided, allowing users to explore and select their preferred movies.
 ### Admin Application

 Order Management: The admin panel provides a detailed view of all ticket orders, with functionalities to export order data to PDF.